Aldia

 Strange mask that An Diel technicians wore.
 Endowed with dark defense power and also raises the amount of souls acquired.

-It is said that there were technicians that performed secret ceremonies on themselves at An Diel, which birthed grotesques.
+It is said that there were technicians who performed secret ceremonies on themselves at An Diel, which birthed grotesques.
 They were captured by madness at the end of their deeds, or possibly from the beginning…

 Spear said to have been created in An Diel.
 Hides the power of great fire and unleashes that power with a strong attack.

 The mysterious character with the name An Diel shut himself in his mansion and conducted various experiments.
-The humans that were summoned to his mansion gradually disappeared and the grotesque came to wander about in their place.
+The humans who were summoned to his mansion gradually disappeared and the grotesque came to wander about in their place.

 Profane Discovery